Slow graph bootstrap percolation II: Accelerating properties: Concluding remarks

-In general, when $H$ is the disjoint union of two graph $H_1$ and $H_2$ we do not know to what extent $M_H(n)$ depends on the individual running times $M_{H_1}(n)$ and $M_{H_2}(n)$.
+In general, when $H$ is the disjoint union of two graphs $H_1$ and $H_2$ we do not know to what extent $M_H(n)$ depends on the individual running times $M_{H_1}(n)$ and $M_{H_2}(n)$.
 We have encountered examples for which the asymptotic running time of $H$ matches one of the individual running times as well as examples where $M_{H_1}(n)$ and $M_{H_2}(n)$ are large while $M_H(n)$ is very small (as in Example \ref{ex:triangles}).
-However, we have not seen whether $M_H(n)$ can be much bigger than either $M_{H_1}(n)$ or $M_{H_2}(n)$.
+However, we have not seen whether $M_H(n)$ can be much bigger than both $M_{H_1}(n)$ and $M_{H_2}(n)$.

 \begin{quest} Are there graphs $H_1$, $H_2$ such that their disjoint union $H_1\sqcup H_2$ satisfies $M_{H_1\sqcup H_2}(n) = \omega\left(M_{H_1}(n)+M_{H_2}(n)\right)$? \end{quest}